 - Identification of critical information sharing paths and mechanisms among public and private sectors; and

 - Identification, improvement, and promotion of public and private sector interaction in processes and procedures for establishing situational awareness; supporting public and private sector decision making; communicating appropriate information to key stakeholders and the public; and planning and implementing appropriate response and recovery activities.

 - Highlighting specific tools and analytical capabilities that may be used in preparation for, response to, and recovery from cyber incidents; and

 - Raising awareness of the economic and national security impacts associated with a significant cyber incident.

-- Cyber Storm simulates a sophisticated cyber attack scenario.
-All "attacks" are pre-scripted and executed in a closed and secure environment, eliminating any external distress to participants' day-to-day systems during the exercise.
+- The Cyber Storm Exercise scenarios simulated a sophisticated cyber attack.
+The planning team pre-scripted all simulated attacks are executed the exercise in a closed and secure environment, eliminating any external distress to participants' day-to-day systems during the exercise.

 - Cyber attacks disrupting energy and transportation infrastructure elements; and

 - Cyber attacks targeted at federal, state, and international governments with the intent of disrupting government operations and degrading public confidence.

 - Identification and efficient use of all communications channels;

 - Escalation to a series of interrelated incidents which, combined, represented a significant enough threat to require (per the terms of the Cyber Annex) the stand-up and operation of the NCRCG;

 - The stand-up and operation of Interagency Incident Management Group (IIMG) while testing the communication relationship between the NCRCG and the IIMG; and

 - Continued coordination of all public and private participants through the planning and recovery activities.